An Introduction to the LE7EL Network Economy (Tokenomics)

 Liquidity

 For a payment medium to be efficient, liquidity is important.
-To ensure sufficient liquidity, half of the lease fees from avatar and XR domains will early on be deployed into a liquidity pool on decentralized exchanges (DEXes).
+To ensure sufficient liquidity, half of the fees from on-chain domain leases will early on be deployed into a liquidity pool on decentralized exchanges (DEXes).

 Supply, demand, and utility

-• Creators spend $L7L to pay for portals placed in other games to attract traffic to their game;
+- Creators spend $L7L to pay for transaction commissions, node network fees and portals placed in other games to attract traffic to their game;

 The supply side of $L7L is based on the following:

-• Contributors get rewards for making software and business development contributions;
+- Contributors get rewards for making software that all other stakeholders need;

 Governance

-LE7EL Labs is early on the governing entity for the network.
-When the network is ready for decentralized governance, LE7EL will likely avoid classic token voting, using a four-chamber parliament instead.
+The network will likely avoid classic token voting, using a four-chamber parliament instead.
 Stakeholders vote with their domains — the higher the level of their domain, the more impactful their vote will be.
 The proposal requires approval from at least three chambers to be binding.

 The goal is to use formal governance only to tune the network's economic parameters and align the whole LE7EL community on its vision and strategy.